Top 10 7-string guitar players: who plays 7-string and what strings they use

 Reviewed by the Change Your Strings editorial team ·

-The 10 most documented 7-string players: John Petrucci (Dream Theater, Music Man), Mark Holcomb (Periphery, PRS SVN), Misha Mansoor (Periphery, Jackson Juggernaut), Jason Richardson (ex-Born of Osiris), Jeff Loomis (Arch Enemy, Schecter), Keith Merrow (solo, Schecter KM-7), Wes Hauch (Alluvial), James 'Munky' Shaffer (Korn), Chris Broderick (ex-Megadeth), Tony MacAlpine (solo).
-Gauges cluster at .010–.059 or .010–.062 in Drop A / Drop G tunings on 25.5-inch scale.
+The 10 most documented 7-string players: John Petrucci (Dream Theater, Music Man), Mark Holcomb (Periphery, PRS SVN), Misha Mansoor (Periphery, Jackson Juggernaut), Jason Richardson (ex-Born of Osiris), Jeff Loomis (Arch Enemy, Schecter), Keith Merrow (solo, Schecter KM-7), Wes Hauch (Alluvial, Ibanez), James 'Munky' Shaffer (Korn), Chris Broderick (In Flames, ex-Megadeth), Tony MacAlpine (solo).
+Low-string gauges cluster in the .056 to .062 range for Drop A / Drop G tunings on 25.5 to 26.5-inch scales.

 The 7-string canon

 7-string guitar adds a low B below the standard E on a 6-string, extending rhythmic range a perfect fourth down.
 That extra string opened up heavy rhythm voicings for metal that 6-string in Drop D or Drop C couldn't match without further de-tuning.
-From Steve Vai's Ibanez Universe in 1990 through Korn's A-standard nu-metal in the mid-1990s, through Dream Theater's prog-metal adoption, and into the 2008–2016 djent wave, 7-string has been the preferred instrument whenever the composition needs a low note that still reads as a guitar rather than a bass.
+From Steve Vai's Ibanez Universe in 1990 through Korn's A-standard nu-metal in the mid-1990s, through Dream Theater's prog-metal adoption, and into the 2008 to 2016 djent wave, 7-string has been the preferred instrument whenever the composition needs a low note that still reads as a guitar rather than a bass.

 This page is the ranked roster of the players who most shaped that history, ten guitarists whose 7-string work either defined a subgenre or whose rig choices now set the reference for what "7-string metal" sounds like.